-In January 2019 MCDA sponsored a large conference on DV and abuse in later life.
+In 2019 MCDA sponsored a large conference on DV and abuse in later life.
 More than a dozen new partners attended the training with national experts.
 MCDA is working on a formal plan with local organizations to provide more in-depth training.
 MCDA Elder abuse staff have provided training to all 5 universities in Milwaukee on chapter 55 crisis response for older adults.
 MCDA is providing ongoing training to all MCO (Family Care Manage Care Organization) staff, law enforcement and first responders on Elder Abuse and Financial Exploitation.
+During COVID-19 we have been able to provide one virtual training to a group of Guardian Ad Litem's relating to protective services.
+MCDA plans to continue virtual training when possible.